Lesson 5: Creating a Table Report

-- Check all the columns in the Orders table by selecting the * checkbox.
-For the Customers table, check the following columns: Customer Name, Customers_State, Customers_Country, Customers_Territory and Customers_Region.
+- Select all the columns in the Orders table by selecting the * checkbox.
+For the Customers table, select the following columns: Customer Name, Customers_State, Customers_Country, Customers_Territory and Customers_Region.

 - Select OK at the bottom of the Query Editor to create the query.
 Then select Next in the Table Wizard.

 - In the Display screen, add the fields Orders_Order ID, Order Date, Ship Date, Ship Via, Payment Received and Shipping Cost to the table by selecting them and selecting one by one.

 By default, the records in a table are displayed randomly; they are displayed in the order they are returned from the fetch operation.
 You can specify that Logi Report sort the records in a table, and also within the groups in table if any, according to your requirement.
 In this lesson, we will make the records in the table sorted by order ID ascendingly.

 - Select the Sort Fields By button at the right bottom corner of the Display screen.
 In the Sort Fields By dialog box, select Orders_Order ID in the Resources box and select to add it as the sort by field, then select OK to return back to the table wizard.